pipparichter/selenobot/README.md

 # Selenobot

-% Possibly add more description of the project here.

 `selenobot` is a computational framework which uses transformer-generated embeddings of protein sequences to detect misannotated selenoproteins in genome databases.
 This repository contains code for reproducing the training of the classifiers used for selenoprotein prediction.